gsinclair/lbt/DEVELOPMENT.md

 Anyway, when parsing a dictionary, there should not be a newline in the middle of a value (1).
 That should lead to a parsing error with a clear error message.

 (1) That's my immediate thought and it rings true.
 Think carefully before proceeding, though.

+## Random idea: font support

+I could write an LBT macro that I call with

+    \setfonts{main = Times, sans = Helvetica, mono = Fira Mono, math = Euler}

+and it would generate the necessary LuaLatex code to set those fonts.
+It would know that 'Times' really means 'Tex Gyre Termes', and so on.
+This would allow for easy experimentation with fonts.
+To allow for even more experimentation, there could be

+    \setfontsmap{Garamond = package fbb}

+or whatever.
+Those inscrutible package names for fonts are very annoying.